plone/meta/README.md

 This repository's aim is to define and standarize a common set of configuration files across Plone related repositories.

-With these one can then have the same developer experience (DX) across all Plone related packages, which benefits seasoned contributors and newcomers alike.
+By using these files, you can have the same developer experience (DX) across all Plone related packages, which benefits seasoned contributors and newcomers alike.